 Limits unauthorised activities

 If you’d like to find out more about getting a mobile security presence, then come and speak to MA Security.
-We’ve been providing static and mobile security guards for events, businesses, and individuals for many years.
+We’ve been providing mobile and static security guards for events, businesses, and individuals for many years.
 Give us a call on 1300 020 406 to find out more.